tradebyte/django-template/README.md

 ```

 This will execute all unittests it finds in the {{ project_name }}.tests module.
-Also coverage is enabled which ends up in a file called [.coveragerc](.coveragerc) in the root directory.
+Also coverage is enabled which ends up in a file called [.coverage](.coverage) in the root directory.
 Coverage also generates a html report in *coverage_html_report* and after prints a summary to stdout.

 > We aim to get a minimum code coverage of 95%